juliaolivieri/SpliZ_pipeline/README.md

 ![Pipeline](splice_summary.jpg)

-This repository contains code to perform the analyses in the paper ["The SpliZ generalizes “Percent Spliced In” to reveal regulated splicing at single-cellresolution" (Olivieri, Dehghannasiri, and Salzman 2021)](https://www.biorxiv.org/content/10.1101/2020.11.10.377572v2.full.pdf).
+This repository contains code to perform the analyses in the paper ["The SpliZ generalizes “Percent Spliced In” to reveal regulated splicing at single-cell resolution" (Olivieri, Dehghannasiri, and Salzman 2021)](https://www.biorxiv.org/content/10.1101/2020.11.10.377572v2).

 This pipeline takes the output from [SICILIAN](https://github.com/salzmanlab/SICILIAN) and returns the SpliZ for each gene and cell, as well as analyses of differential alternative splicing.